HOKA Challenger ATR 6 Review

 What Other Trail Running Shoes Should You Consider?

 These are some of the more affordable HOKA shoes and now are roughly average in terms of price for a pair of trail running shoes.
 Historically, based on our own experience and by talking with others, these are shoes that can handle many miles and will stick with you through your longest training sessions while giving you maximum support.
 The Scarpa Spin Ultra is another ultra-comfortable shoe that we recommend that offers good protection on longer distance runs.
-But if you prefer your runs to be short, quick, and punchy, you may prefer a lighter and more minimal shoe.
-The Inov-8 Terraultra G 270 is a good option for those who like zero-drop designs and a more aggressive tread.
+But if you prefer your runs to be short, quick, and punchy, you may prefer a lighter and more minimal shoe, like the HOKA Torrent 2.